 In March 2005, the FASB issued Interpretation No. 47, "Accounting for Conditional Asset Retirement Obligations - an Interpretation of SFAS Statement No. 143" ("FIN 47").
 FIN 47 clarifies the timing of liability recognition for legal obligations associated with the retirement of a tangible long-lived asset when the timing and/or method of settlement are conditional on a future event.
 FIN 47 is effective for fiscal years ending after December 15, 2005.
-The application of

-FIN 47 is not expected to have a material impact on our consolidated financial position, results of operations or cash flows.
+The application of FIN 47 is not expected to have a material impact on our consolidated financial position, results of operations or cash flows.

-In September 2005, the EITF reached a consensus on Issue No. 04-13, "Inventory Exchanges."
-EITF Issue No. 04-13 required two or more inventory transactions with the same party to be considered a single nonmonetary transaction subject to APB Opinion No. 29, "Accounting for Nonmonetary Transactions," if the transactions were entered into in contemplation of one another.
-EITF Issue No. 04-13 is effective for us for new arrangements entered into after April 2, 2006.
-We do not expect the adoption of EITF Issue No. 04-13 to have a material impact on our financial position, results of operations or cash flows.
+In September 2005, the FASB's Emerging Issues Task Force ("EITF") reached a consensus on Issue No. 04-13, "Inventory Exchanges."
+EITF No. 04-13 required two or more inventory transactions with the same party to be considered a single nonmonetary transaction subject to APB Opinion No. 29, "Accounting for Nonmonetary Transactions," if the transactions were entered into in contemplation of one another.
+EITF No. 04-13 is effective for us for new arrangements entered into after April 2, 2006.
+We do not expect the adoption of EITF No. 04-13 to have a material impact on our financial position, results of operations or cash flows.

 In September 2005, EITF reached a consensus on Issue 05-8, "Income Tax Effects of Issuing Convertible Debt with a Beneficial Conversion Feature."
 The issuance of convertible debt with a beneficial conversion feature creates a temporary difference on which deferred taxes should be provided.
 The consensus is required to be applied in fiscal periods (years or quarters) beginning after December 15, 2005, by retroactive restatement of prior financial statements back to the issuance of the convertible debt.
 The requirement to restate applies even if the convertible debt has been repaid or converted and no longer exists.
-We have not completed our assessment of the impact of this issue.
+As discussed in Note 1(u) to our consolidated financial statements, we adopted EITF 05-8, effective January 1, 2006.